Awards & Medals

 Cadet Certificate of Commendation

-The Cadet Certificate of Commendation may be awarded by the Canadian Forces to an Air Cadet for outstanding gallantry in saving lives or property of others.
-This pin is worn over the left breast pocket, below any Canadian Honours or pilot wings.
+Awarded by the Canadian Forces to an Air Cadet for outstanding gallantry in saving lives or property.
+Worn over the left breast pocket, below Canadian Honours or pilot wings.

 Cadet Medal for Bravery

-The Cadet Award of Bravery may be awarded to a cadet who performs an outstanding deed of valour involving risk of life in attempting to save the life or property of others.
+Awarded to a cadet who performs an outstanding act of valour involving risk of life to save others.